 A Bill to place a duty on the Government to ensure that every town with a population of more than 10,000 people has a regular bus service operating seven days a week, and that local health services, including hospitals and GP surgeries, are served by those buses; and for connected purposes.

-The Bill would require the Government to ensure that every town with a population of more than 10,000 people has a regular bus service running seven days a week.
-It also requires these bus routes to serve local health facilities, including hospitals and GP surgeries, to improve access to healthcare through transport.
-The aim is to link public transport with health services across towns.
+The Bill would require the government to ensure that every town with more than 10,000 residents has a regular bus service seven days a week, and that those buses connect with local health services such as hospitals and GP surgeries.
+It is intended to improve access to healthcare by making public transport more reliable and linked to health facilities.

-The Bill is currently at the Second Reading in the House of Commons.
-If supported, it would move to committee stage for detailed scrutiny and potential amendments.
+The Bill is at the 2nd reading in the House of Commons.
+If it progresses, it would move on to committee stage and further readings in the Commons before transferring to the Lords for consideration.

 Generated 21 February 2026